 By the way, the episode also contains a case study on the curation of truths and of business celebrities who should matter in your lives via the power of mass communications and visual layouts that come with newspaper ownership.

 To close, allow us to quote from New York City Council member Ritchie Torres, who rounded out our story's characters' characterization bluntly this way: "How you run your company speaks volumes about the kind of person you are, especially when you're responsible for the lives of tenants who want nothing more than a fighting chance at a better life."
 A fighting chance at a better life.
-But look at the greed by which Kushner Companies would go after poor tenants who've years ago left Kushner properties, sending these former tenants broken-lease fee bills, armed with the assumption that many of them, as renters from years ago, have likely already lost their permission-to-vacate papers.
+But, as reported by Alec MacGillis of ProPublica in 2017, look at the greed by which Kushner Companies would go after poor tenants who've years ago left Kushner properties, sending these former tenants broken-lease fee bills, armed with the assumption that many of them, as renters from years ago, have likely already lost their permission-to-vacate papers.
 Who gets rich?
 The Kushners' lawyers, who would continue to harass them until they get a lawyer of their own, a lawyer who'd tell the Kushners' lawyers that the burden of proof is on the Kushners, a lawyer who'd also tell them that they can actually get a copy from the city registry of that permission to vacate that they lost.

 What's the moral in this story?
 To paraphrase, this episode is a portrayal of the art of fleecing the poor when you have all the power.
 It, in effect, becomes a social realist episode, and might even have the potential of soliciting socialist realist idealizations of humanity qua humanity that would finally wake up one day, full of all the bullshit dropped on them already, ready to get back at the greedy to grant their families their dues.
 Should a family that acts like a merciless Mafia gang ("Your mama died?
 Fuck you, pay me") die like a Mafia gang, too?
 We won't go that far.
 But it would be best for everyone to read that it was the effects of both the merciless regressive taxes and the deregulations that Louis XVI brought forth to the French people that ultimately led to the French Revolution.
 It would be good for us to be aware of what happened to people in history who got so royal that way.